Language access makes managing your translator’s access rights fast, easy, and efficient. A short how-to.

 Introducing Language access

 The Language access feature is a fast and efficient way to manage your translators’ access to their projects’ languages.
-While managers, developers, and designers have access to all languages by default, translators' individual Language access can be defined in their profile or when inviting them to your account.
+While managers, developers, and designers have access to all languages by default, translators' individual Language access can be defined in their profile or when inviting them to your organization.
 The languages assigned through Language access apply to all of the translator’s projects, making adding new translators faster and easier than ever.
 If a project requires more granular access (e.g. if you have multiple languages using the same iso locale code), you can overwrite a translator's access on the project level.